The Culinary Institute of America: Organization and administration

+On September 27, 2015, the Culinary Craft Association (CCA), a union at the school, protested the CIA's outsourcing of jobs.
+The school had allegedly demanded that union workers cut ties to other unions in order to keep their jobs.

-The official school colors are green and gold, chosen as common food colors.
+The official school colors are green and gold, allegedly chosen because they are common food colors.
 The college logo includes a stalk of wheat.

 Faculty

-The school's full-time faculty number approximately 150.
-The school differs from most colleges as its faculty is largely composed of chefs.
-The college employs a number of American Culinary Federation-certified Certified Master Chefs, as well as Master Bakers certified by the Retail Bakers of America.
-The faculty also includes authors of textbooks, magazines, and other published media.
-Many of the instructors are graduates of the school.
+As of Fall 2022, the school had 130 full-time and 67 part-time faculty members.

 Academics

+On April 23, 2013, about 90 students held a walkout to protest declining educational standards.

 Degree programs

 The college offers multiple associate and bachelor's degrees programs, as well as master's degree programs.
 Each associate and bachelor's program requires a 15-week externship at a CIA-approved foodservice operation.
 The school's degree programs are accredited by the Middle States Commission on Higher Education.

 The Food Business School

 In spring 2015, the institute opened the Food Business School for executive and graduate education in business.
 The school's faculty are instructors at UC Berkeley, Stanford University, and UC Davis; some were chefs, restaurant consultants and other food industry employees.
 The school involves three separate programs: online classes, 3- or 4-day sessions at the Greystone campus or other areas in the San Francisco Bay Area, and multiple-month-long programs.
 Tuition varies from $400 for a single course to $4,000 for an "intensive retreat".
 The program only offers certificates, but not graduate degrees.
-The school's dean and founder is William Rosenzweig.